purg-com/soapbox/docs/development/running-locally.md

 cd soapbox-fe
 ```

-Ensure that Node.js and Yarn are installed, then install dependencies:
+Ensure that Node.js and Bun are installed, then install dependencies:

 ```
-yarn
+bun install
 ```

 Finally, run the dev server:

 ```
-yarn dev
+bun dev
 ```

 **That's it!** 🎉